 - Watercourses should not be used as primary firebreaks.
 In an emergency they can be considered as a back-up to cover the failure of a primary firebreak.

 - Wetter vegetation or dips in the ground beside watercourses may be suitable as firebreaks.
 Cutting may also be used to create firebreaks.
-Techniques to ensure low can increase the effectiveness of firebreaks.
+Techniques to ensure low fire intensity can increase the effectiveness of firebreaks.

 - Additional precautions or restrictions may be required in some circumstances in catchments that are acid-sensitive, are used for drinking water, or where there is a high flood risk.
 If this is the case, SEPA or Scottish Water will contact the relevant owners and managers.